 Now I know what you must be thinking, Who in their right minds would practice any of these options?
 But before dismissing this info, you should know that IF comes with a whole heap of health benefits that may intrigue you, I know I was

 Reduce Your Risk Of Type 2 Diabetes

-As you are already aware, Type 2 Diabetes causes high blood sugar levels in the form of insulin resistance, which gives the body difficulty in processing glucose.
-Intermittent fasting has been shown to greatly reduce blood sugar levels.
+As you know, Type 2 Diabetes causes insulin resistance, which makes it difficult for the body to break down glucose.
+Intermittent fasting also greatly reduce blood sugar levels.
 According to this study, intermittent fasting has revealed to decrease blood sugar levels and insulin resistance.
-So, whether you have Type 2 diabetes or not, intermittent fasting can help you manage it if you have it, and prevent it if you don’t.
+So, whether you have Type 2 diabetes or not, intermittent fasting can help you manage it and prevent it.
 Lower blood sugar levels also help to promote fat loss

 Help You Lose Weight

-Study shows that short term starvation in people caused an increase in metabolic rate by up to 3.6%.
+A study shows that short-term starvation in people caused an increase in metabolic rate by up to 3.6%.
 Another study shows that after 24 hours of fasting, growth hormone production increased dramatically by up 2000% from the baseline.
-In other words, for men, testosterone levels are increased dramatically from intermittent fasting, which makes burning fat (and building muscle) easier.
-Because of all this, intermittent fasting has the ability to shift your body into fat burning mode and make stored body fat much more accessible.
-If you work out in this “fasted state” as it’s called, you can lose weight and burn fat much more quickly.
-More on this topic at another time.
+In other words, testosterone levels increase dramatically from intermittent fasting.
+Which also makes burning fat easier.
+Intermittent fasting shifts your body into fat burning mode and makes stored body fat more accessible.
+If you work out in this “fasted state”, you can lose weight and burn fat much more quickly.

 Activate The Process of Autophagy